romaincapelle/OverVue/docs/javascript/arrays.md

 'Michael Jordan'
 ```

-## What can you store in arrays ?
+## Accessing data in an arrays

-You can store strings, numbers, objects.
-Arrays can be of the same types, mixed types.
-You can have nested arrays, or multi-dimensional array...

-## Arrays are index based
+Arrays are index based.
+The index starts at 0.

 ```js
 const dreamTeam = ['Michael Jordan', "Shaquille O'Neal", 'Kobe Bryant']